Chat with us, powered by LiveChat

 7 Tips To Avoid Getting Scammed When Buying a Car Online

-Setting up a video call on an app like FaceTime or WhatsApp provides an easy way to visually confirm the seller’s appearance matches the ID and allows you to ask additional qualifying questions to feel more comfortable with the identity check.
+• Arranging a video call on an app such as FaceTime or WhatsApp offers a convenient means of visually verifying the seller’s appearance to ensure that it corresponds with the ID and to enable you to request further qualifying questions so that you feel more at ease with the ID verification.

 Knowing the vehicle’s background is important information for deciding on your purchase.
 Consider these report options:

-Purchasing a vehicle history report from a service like CarFax provides details on past owners, services, accidents, defects, and recalls.
-Checking the VIN online may also turn up valuable records from the National Motor Vehicle Title Information System or manufacturer databases.
+You can request a vehicle history report from CarFax for a few bucks.
+This will give you info on past owners, services, recalls, defects, and accidents.
+Moreover, checking the VIN online can sometimes turn up past records from the manufacturer’s database or the National Motor Vehicle Title Information system.

-Verifying that the current mileage is consistent with past records helps expose odometer fraud, which is illegal.
+You can also check the current mileage against past records to verify consistency.
+If something doesn’t match up, it can be an odometer tempering fraud.
 Signs the digits were altered, like worn-out numbers or non-sequential digits, are red flags.

 When sending funds, protect yourself from fraud by following secure practices: